 - Students pursuing the on-ground course of study may also have the opportunity to enroll in online courses.

 - All School of Education program courses include an online component.

 - Course content is presented through multiple cultural lenses including language and family diversity.

 - Students may petition to waive the bachelor's degree admission requirement through the Pacific Oaks College Credit for Learning from Experience program.

-In addition to various course-level assignments that require students to consult and/or collaborate with administrators and other leaders in early childhood education, the MA program includes a Program Evaluation course which requires that students engage extensively with a particular early childhood educational setting and conduct a formal evaluation of a program offered at the site.
+In addition to various course-level assignments that require students to consult and/or collaborate with administrators and other leaders in early childhood education, the M.A. program includes a Capstone Program Evaluation course which requires that students engage extensively with a particular early childhood educational setting and conduct a formal evaluation of a program offered at the site.